Find & Apply For Correctional / Detention Officer Jobs In Georgia

 Georgia Correctional / Detention Officer Industry Trends & Salary Information

-Correctional / Detention Officers in Georgia play a crucial role in maintaining safety and security within correctional facilities. - Entry-level Correctional Officer salaries range from $30,000 to $35,000 per year - Mid-career Detention Officer salaries range from $35,000 to $45,000 per year - Senior-level Correctional Supervisor salaries range from $45,000 to $55,000 per year The history of Correctional / Detention Officers in Georgia dates back to the establishment of the first state penitentiary in Milledgeville in 1817.
-Over the years, the role of officers has evolved to include not only maintaining order and security but also providing rehabilitation and support services to inmates.
-In recent years, the role of Correctional / Detention Officers in Georgia has continued to evolve in response to changing societal attitudes towards incarceration and rehabilitation.
-This evolution has led to an increased focus on training and professional development for officers, as well as the implementation of evidence-based practices in correctional facilities.
-Current trends in the field of Correctional / Detention Officers in Georgia include the use of technology to enhance security and communication, the implementation of programs aimed at reducing recidivism rates, and a growing emphasis on mental health and substance abuse treatment for inmates.
-These trends reflect a broader shift towards a more holistic and rehabilitative approach to corrections in the state of Georgia.
+Correctional / Detention Officers in Georgia play a crucial role in maintaining the safety and security of correctional facilities and overseeing the rehabilitation of inmates. - Entry-level Correctional Officer salaries range from $30,000 to $40,000 per year - Mid-career Detention Officer salaries range from $40,000 to $50,000 per year - Senior-level Correctional Supervisor salaries range from $50,000 to $60,000 per year The history of Correctional / Detention Officers in Georgia dates back to the establishment of the first state penitentiary in Milledgeville in 1817.
+Over the years, the role of officers has evolved from simple guard duty to a more comprehensive approach involving inmate programs and rehabilitation efforts.
+In recent years, the role of Correctional / Detention Officers in Georgia has continued to evolve to meet the changing needs of the criminal justice system.
+Officers are now required to undergo extensive training in areas such as crisis intervention, mental health awareness, and conflict resolution.
+Additionally, there is a growing emphasis on the use of technology in day-to-day operations within correctional facilities.
+Trends in the field of Correctional / Detention Officers in Georgia include the implementation of evidence-based practices to reduce recidivism rates, increased focus on rehabilitation and reentry programs, and the adoption of trauma-informed care approaches.
+Officers are also increasingly working in collaboration with mental health professionals and social workers to address the complex needs of inmates.

 Start charting your path today.